-- This Chapter describes the importance of the Vedas in our life and how they are used in every sphere of life.
-The cultural, political, social and scientific qualities of Veda have been discussed and that brings out a clear picture of the importance of Vedas. - 1.
-The Vedas have proved to be the vital source of knowledge time.
+\ This lesson describes the importance of the Vedas in our life and how they are used in every sphere of life.
+IT describes the cultural, political, social and scientific qualities of the Vedas and brings out a clear picture of the importance of the Vedas.

+- 1. The Vedas have proved to be the vital source of knowledge.
 It contains subjects like God, supernatural power, astronomy, universe, concepts of mathematics, medicine, geography, history, seasons, nature, good and evil, universal righteousness, human behavior, darsanas, shastras, sangeet, so on and so forth.
-Thus we can say that, "Vedas are the sources of all types of knowledge". - 2.
-The Vedas were revealed, they were heard (shruti-s).
-They were not written down or composed and so they are called Apaurusheya. - 3.
-The Vedas contain knowledge on what this life is, how to progress in life, what to learn for that and how to learn.
-The Rigveda inspires us through the Sukta-s seen by Rishis, Yajurveda through its Mantra application, Samaveda through its sweet songs or hymns, melodious chanting and the Atharva Veda with its modern knowledge on medicine for leading a long and healthy life, etc. - 4.
-The Vedas have Philosophical, Cultural, Social, Political, Geographical and Scientific importance.
+Thus, we can say that, "Vedas are the sources of all types of knowledge." - 2.
+The Rigveda inspires us through the Sukta-s visualized by Rishis, Yajurveda through its Mantra application, Samaveda through its sweet songs or hymns, melodious chanting and the Atharva Veda with its knowledge on food, water, shelter and medicine for leading a long and healthy life, etc.